Fyllee/fyllee/README.md

 $ cp .env.example .env
 ```

-You can then fill in your personnal informations.
+You can then fill in your personnal informations in the `.env` file.

 ## Usage

 To launch Bild, you have 2 possibilities.
 Either in development mode, or in production mode (or you will have to launch a building script).
-Server will be launched on `localhost:5050`.
-Unless you add `PORT=your port` in the `.env` file.
+Server will be launched on `localhost:5050`, unless you add `PORT=your port` in the `.env` file.

 **Development**
 ```